Children and Youth Ministry

 Expanded Nursery Ministry

-The nursery is available every Sunday from 8:15 AM to 12:15 PM.
+The nursery is available every Sunday from 8:15 AM to 12:15 PM for children whose parents are in the building attending Sunday school or volunteering in a ministry area.
 For the summer months RCP’s nursery ministry is expanding to fill the needs of our youngest children (birth to 5 years old) during the 11 AM worship service.

 Infant to Toddler Nursery—